nanome-ai/plugin-chemical-interactions/README.md

 ```

 ### Dependencies
-The host must support docker and docker-compose.
+The host must support `docker` and `docker-compose`.
 All other dependencies are handled within the individual docker containers.

 ### Architecture
 The Plugin is broken into two separate containers.
 - **chem_interactions**: Runs the Nanome Plugin Instance.
   - Handles all interactions with Nanome application
   - Renders menus
+  - Submits data to arpeggio-services
-  - Submits data to arpeggio-services, and visualizes results in VR.
+  - Visualizes interactions data in VR.
 - **arpeggio-services**:
   - Wrapper API for Arpeggio library, which calculates interactions between molecules.
+  - Cleans data to be compatible with interactions command
   - Returns a zip file of interaction results, which is consumed by chem_interactions.

 ### Development